jtorrence0/QuickBaseTamperMonkey/README.md

 5. Continue clicking Search to look for additional matches.
 ### Demo
 ![](Demo/FormBuilderSearch.gif)
-## QuickBaseDynamicRuleFieldSearch
-### What it does
-Gives you a list of all the rules that a given field is used in on the current form
-### Where it can be found
-In the form editor
-### How to use it
-1. Click the button that appears in the top right of the screen called **Field Rule Search**.
-2. Enter the field ID of the field you would like to see rule usage for in the popup and press okay.
-3. A list of form rule #'s will be displayed.
-## QuickBaseDynamicRuleRoleSearch
-### What it does
-Gives you a list of form rules that a given Role is referenced by
-### Where it can be found
-In the form editor
-### How to use it
-1. Click the button that appears in the top right of the screen called "Role Rule Search".
-2. Select the role that you would like to search for references to in Form Rules in the dropdown that appears above the tabs of the Form Builder.
-3. Click "Search".
-4. A list of form rule #'s will be displayed below the drop down.
 ## QuickBaseRestrictRoleAccess
 ### What it does
 Allows for you to Change role permissions of a field in bulk